KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 ## Introduction

 Infinite scrolling is a scenario where data is continuously loaded as a user scrolls down a page or list.
-This technique gives birth to the naming of such lists as infinite lists.
+Since the size is not definite, these lists are often referred to as infinite lists.
+They are used when you have a large data set to present to your users.

-Infinite lists are usually required when you have a large data set to present to your users and you want to eliminate pagination on the client-side.
-They are becoming increasingly popular among apps rather than pagination.
-One of the reasons is that according to UX experts, scrolling is easier and more engaging than clicking a button to view more contents.
-As much as this looks like an almighty reason to always use it, it comes with some cons, like performance issues if not properly implemented.
-Also, users can easily get lost while scrolling, among others.
+Infinite lists are becoming increasingly popular among apps because scrolling is easier and more engaging for a user.
+As much as this looks like an almighty reason to always use it, it comes with some cons, like performance consequences if not properly implemented.
+Also, users can easily get lost while scrolling, among other reasons.

 In the article, you will learn how to implement infinite lists in your android applications.
 You will be building on top of the project from the second part of the series which can be found [here](https://github.com/auth0-blog/to-do-android-app-part-2).

 ## Paging library introduction

-Prior to now, implementing infinite lists in Android required adding a scroll listener added to `RecyclerView` to monitor the scroll position and distance to the end of the list.
-From a response to a [StackOverflow question](https://stackoverflow.com/questions/47718270/why-do-i-need-to-use-the-new-paging-library-android-architecture-components), you can see the issues with this approach:
+Before now, implementing infinite lists in Android required adding a scroll listener added to the `RecyclerView` to monitor the scroll position and distance to the end of the list.
+This approach was not so effective as you can see from a response to a [StackOverflow question here](https://stackoverflow.com/questions/47718270/why-do-i-need-to-use-the-new-paging-library-android-architecture-components):

 “*You need to detect that the user has scrolled close enough to the end of the list to need to fetch data.
 You need to fetch that data.
-You need a* `*RecyclerView.Adapter*` *that can deal with incremental additions to that data.
+You need a `RecyclerView.Adapter` that can deal with incremental additions to that data.
 You need some sort of LRU-style caching rules to get rid of older data (that the user has scrolled past) to limit overall memory consumption.
 You need to handle the scenario where the user scrolls past your current data before additional data gets loaded.
-And so on.”*
+And so on.*”

-This was not so effective and so the Android team at Google built the Paging library.
+And so the Android team at Google built the Paging library.
 The Paging library is majorly made up of three components:

 ### PagedList
-This component loads data in chunks or loads data in pages.
+This is the component that loads data in chunks or loads data in pages.
 It makes sure that data is loaded asynchronously in the proper thread and the updates are delivered seamlessly.
-You can configure this component with a custom initial load size, page size, prefetch distance, etc.
+You can configure this component with custom initial load size, page size, prefetch distance, etc.

 ### PageListAdapter
-This is basically the base adapter you need to extend when building an adapter for your list.
+This is the base adapter you need to extend when building an adapter for your list.
 This component works hand in hand with the PagedList.

 ### DataSource
 This is an interface you need to implement when using this library.
-It is used by the library determine how data is fetched.
-When implementing a DataSource, it is advisable to make use of one of the following subclasses also made available:
+It is used to determine how data is fetched.
+When implementing a DataSource, it is advisable to make use of one of the following subclasses made available:

-- [PageKeyedDataSource](https://developer.android.com/reference/androidx/paging/PageKeyedDataSource.html): This is used for paged content where the keys for the previous and next page are returned.
-This will be a popular use-case because most backends are built to deliver keys for large data sets.
+- [PageKeyedDataSource](https://developer.android.com/reference/androidx/paging/PageKeyedDataSource.html): This is used where the keys for the previous and next page are returned.
+This is a popular use-case because most backends are built to deliver keys for large data sets.

-- [**ItemKeyedDataSource**](https://developer.android.com/reference/androidx/paging/ItemKeyedDataSource.html)**:** This is used if you want to use data from item `N-1` (previous item) to load the `N` (current item).
+- [ItemKeyedDataSource](https://developer.android.com/reference/androidx/paging/ItemKeyedDataSource.html): This is used if you want to use data from item `N-1` (previous item) to load the `N` (current item).

-- [**PositionalDataSource**](https://developer.android.com/reference/androidx/paging/PositionalDataSource.html)**:** This is used to load data within a specific position, say from item 10 to item 50.
+- [PositionalDataSource](https://developer.android.com/reference/androidx/paging/PositionalDataSource.html): This is used to load data within a specific position, say from item 10 to item 50.
 Using this class requires that you know the size of your data.
 Because of this, the class is usually used you are fetching from the local storage.

 ## Paging library in action

 In this tutorial, you will build an infinite list for your Android app using the Paging library.
 The app will fetch data from a server in little chunks.
 While implementing this, you will equally learn how to handle errors and retry network requests for your infinite lists.

 ### Adding dependencies
-For this part, you will need two additional libraries namely; the `RecyclerView` library to manage the lists,  and the Paging library to handle infinite scrolling.
+For this part, you will need two additional libraries namely; the RecyclerView library to manage the lists, and the Paging library to handle infinite scrolling.

 To install these libraries, open the `./app/build.gradle` in your project, and update the `dependencies` section as follows: